RoboCop: Rogue City: Plot

-In City Prison, RoboCop learns from Wendell he was hired by OCP for "Project Afterlife", the extracted brains being used as part of a mass resurrection program inspired by RoboCop and orchestrated by The Old Man.
+In City Prison, RoboCop learns from Wendell he was hired by OCP for "Project Afterlife", the extracted brains being used as part of a mass resurrection program inspired by RoboCop and orchestrated by the Old Man.
 Mercenaries later attack the prison and free Wendell during a riot, while Becker takes over as OCP's new CEO.
 Becker unveils his Urban Enforcement Droids (UEDs) meant to replace the police force, which Wendell later hijacks in retaliation for Becker terminating Project Afterlife.
 As RoboCop once again tracks down Wendell and confronts him, he discovers that the monitoring chip installed by Becker is triggered by Wendell's lighter to degrade RoboCop's mind and prevent him from accosting Wendell.
 RoboCop removes the chip and pursues Wendell amidst the chaos caused by the gangs, mercenaries and hijacked UEDs.
 Tracking him down to the first construction site of Delta City, the pursuit ends with RoboCop finally killing him.

 RoboCop then receives a call that the OCP main office is under attack.
-He arrives to find Becker being held by a RoboCop 2, which plays a video message from The Old Man, revealing that he has uploaded his brain into RoboCop 2.
+He arrives to find Becker being held by a RoboCop 2, which plays a video message from the Old Man, revealing that he has uploaded his brain into RoboCop 2.
 The Old Man explains that he did it after being inspired by RoboCop and kills Becker by crushing his windpipe.
 RoboCop fights and defeats RoboCop 2 in a grueling battle that destroys the OCP building.
-In the aftermath, OCP is considered for buyout by the Japanese corporation Kanemitsu, leading into the events of the third film.
+In the aftermath, OCP is considered for buyout by the Japanese corporation Kanemitsu.